MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 ## Threat Matrix
 A wide range of real-world threats may be modeled through varying the parameterization of the model

-[Well, I'm fairly convinced that pandoc markdown can't do complex lists inside tables, so we will have to render this sort of table in raw HTML.]
+[Well, I'm fairly convinced that pandoc markdown cannot do complex lists inside tables, so we will have to render this sort of table in raw HTML.]

 | Model Level | Real World Threat Source | Used to predict ... | Use to derive ... |